Skoda Elroq new car review

 Cost of ownership

-The smaller 52kWh and 59kWh batteries DC charge at a maximum speed of 145kW, which means that when hooked up to public rapid charger, Elroq models fitted with them can be energised from 10 to 80% in 25 minutes.
-The biggest 77kWh battery can be DC-charged at up to 175kW and can hit a 10 to 80% DC charge in 28 minutes.
-The battery pack sizes we quoted reflect usable capacity and all models come with a six-metre, 32A Type 2 charging cable as standard.
+On to battery replenishment.
+One of the big disappointments we had at the original launch of Skoda's larger Enyaq EV was its feeble public charging speed (improved since).
+This Elroq is much better provided for from the beginning, but its charging speed still varies quite a lot depending on the powertrain you choose.
+The smaller 63kWh battery DC charges at a maximum speed of 145kW, which means that when hooked up to public rapid charger, Elroq models fitted with it can be energised from 10 to 80% in 25 minutes.
+The bigger 82kWh battery of the 85 model (77kWh of which is usable) can be DC-charged at up to 175kW and can hit a 10 to 80% DC charge in 28 minutes.
+The top dual motor vRS model can charge at up to 185kW and complete a 10-80% charge in 26 minutes.

 The battery's optimised preheating function increases efficiency at DC fast-charging stations.
 It is either activated automatically when using the navigation system's route guidance or can be started manually in the infotainment system's charging menu.
 The current temperature of the battery and the current state of charge are constantly monitored by the battery thermal management system, which activates the temperature control if necessary.